thindil/steamsky/README.md

 ## Running game
-To run game need only ncurses library, available in all Linux distribution.
-Enter *bin* directory (if you build game from sources) or in main game directory (if you use released binary) and type `./steamsky`.
+If you build game from sources you need only ncurses library to run game.
+Enter *bin* directory and type `./steamsky`.
+Additionally, copy files COPYING and CHANGELOG.md to *bin* directory.
+If you use released binaries, you don't need any additional libraries, just in main game directory (where this file is) type `./steamsky.sh`.
 Game works only in terminal.

-Note: If you build game from source, copy files COPYING and README.md to *bin* directory.

 ## Modify game
 For detailed informations about modifying various game elements, see